- Parents Home

 There are plenty of good things about social media — but also many risks and things kids and teens should avoid.
 They don't always make good choices when they post something to a site, and this can lead to problems.

-So it's important to talk with your kids about how to use social media wisely.
+To help them find the balance, it's important to talk with your kids about how to use social media wisely.

-What's Good About Social Media
+What's Positive About Social Media Use?

 Social media can help kids: